bwkam/bwkam/README.md

-Hello, I'm rynite, a 15 years old programmer.
+Hello, I'm rynite, a 15 years old programmer (a junior fullstack dev).
 Here's some stuff about me,
     I'm obviously a loser at everything.. don't expect that much from someone like me

 - Violinist
 - Student
 - Linux lover
 - FOSS enthusiast
-- Learning backend with Django
 - Learning React and Next.js
 - Learning Game development with Godot and GDScript